DevOpsPlayground/Hands-on-with-ChatOps/README.md

 If the bot replies PONG, the installation and configuration is successful.

 ##Scripting a custom feature
+**Note: coffee-script is indentation-sensitive.
+Therefore, a 2 spaces indentation has been chosen for this work.**
 To develop features for Hubot,  our scripts have to be located in /opt/chatops/scripts *example.coffee* should already be here to help us.